Dulappy/aero-window-manager/README.md

 msbuild -p:configuration=release -p:platform=x64 awm.sln
 ```

-Now the output directory should appear, and you should be able to copy them to
+Now the output directory should appear, and you should be able to copy its
-`c:/awm`.
+contents to `c:/awm`.

 ## Registry Keys

+These reside in `HKLM/Software/AWM`.
 | Key Name | Value Range | Default Value |
 | --- | --- | --- |
 | Window_CornerRadiusX | (0-inf) | 0 |